Bread Financial Announces $500M Senior Notes Offering - TipRanks.com

 More about Bread Financial Holdings

-Bread Financial Holdings, Inc. is a tech-forward financial services company that offers personalized payment, lending, and saving solutions to U.S. consumers.
-The company provides general purpose credit cards and savings products, and supports growth for brands in various industries through private label and co-brand credit cards.
+Bread Financial® is a tech-forward financial services company that provides personalized payment, lending, and saving solutions to U.S. consumers.
+The company offers general purpose credit cards, savings products, and private label and co-brand credit cards, catering to industries such as travel, entertainment, health, beauty, jewelry, and specialty apparel.

 Technical Sentiment Signal: Buy